nastenkas91/mesto/README.md

 update profile information, add likes.
 All the forms are checked for validity.

 ## Technologies used:
-* adaptive layout
+* Adaptive layout
 * BEM methodology
 * OOP
 * Responsive elements with JS
-* form validation
+* Form validation
 * Api

 ## Link to github pages